junovhs/applydiff/docs/readme.md

 ## Quick usage

 1. Select your project directory in the app.
-2. Paste one or more AFB‑1 blocks.
+2. Paste one or more AFB‑1 blocks or classic format blocks.
 3. Review the preview diff.
 4. Apply.
 Backups will be created automatically.